thindil/steamsky/README.md

 * From console: type `gprbuild -P test_driver.gpr`

-Or if you have [Bob](https://www.laeran.pl/repositories/bob) installed, type `bob tests 1`.
-It will also run tests once.

 ## Generating code documentation

 To generate (or regenerate) code documentation, you need [ROBODoc](https://rfsber.home.xs4all.nl/Robo/).
 If you have it, in main program directory (where this file is) enter terminal
 command: `others/generatedocs.tcl`.
 For more information about this script, please look [here](https://github.com/thindil/roboada#generatedocspy).
 This version of script have set all default settings for Steam Sky code.
-If you have [Bob](https://www.laeran.pl/repositories/bob) installed, you can type `bob docs`.

 ## Running Steam Sky